Carlos Andrés Pérez: Death

-On Saturday, 25 December 2010, Pérez was rushed to Mercy Hospital in Miami, where he died that same afternoon.
+On 25 December 2010, Pérez was rushed to Mercy Hospital in Miami, where he died that same afternoon.
 The cause of death was initially reported as having been a heart attack, but was later referred to as "respiratory failure".
 It later emerged that Blanca Rodríguez and Pérez's four daughters and son learned of Pérez's death from a news website, as neither Matos nor her daughters notified them of the loss.
 Chávez offered condolences, but commented that he hopes Pérez's way of governing would not return to the country: "May he rest in peace.
 But with him ... may the form of politics that he personified rest in peace and leave here forever."

 Pérez's relatives in Miami said that Pérez would be buried in Miami and that they have no intention of returning his remains to Venezuela until Chávez was no longer in office.
 Less than 24 hours before the burial, legal representatives for Blanca Rodríguez obtained a court order to stop the ceremony.
 The order was based on Blanca Rodríguez's legal right as Pérez's widow to determine where he would be buried.
 It was reported that Miami relatives agreed to her wish to return Pérez's body to Venezuela but later they denied having reached to an agreement.

-On 4 October 2011, the remains of Carlos Andrés Pérez were brought back to Venezuela, nine months after his death.
+On 4 October 2011, the remains of Pérez were brought back to Venezuela, nine months after his death.
 The casket arrived in a flight originated from Atlanta, Georgia, escorted by Mayor of Caracas Antonio Ledezma, friend of Pérez and member of Democratic Action (AD).
 Once in Caracas it was transported to the Headquarters of AD, where over 5,000 people waited to see the hearse and the casket covered with the Venezuelan flag.
-Pérez remains were interred on Thursday 6 October 2011.
-Cecilia Matos died in Bogotá, Colombia, of "kidney and respiratory problems," one of her daughters told Efe.
-She was 66.
-The death of Cecilia Matos came 25 days after Pérez was buried in Venezuela, following a prolonged family dispute about where his final resting place should be.
+Pérez remains were interred on 6 October 2011.
+Cecilia Matos died in Bogotá, Colombia, from kidney and respiratory problems aged 66.
+Her death came 25 days after Pérez was buried, following a prolonged family dispute about where his final resting place should be.

 In popular culture

-The documentary film CAP 2 Intentos (English: CAP 2 Attempts), directed by Carlos Oteyza [es], focuses on the two non-consecutive presidential tenures of Andrés Pérez.
+The documentary film CAP 2 Intentos (English: CAP 2 Attempts), directed by Carlos Oteyza, focuses on the two non-consecutive presidential tenures of Andrés Pérez.

+Oteyza later released another documentary, CAP Inédito (CAP Unedited), featuring including previously unpublished material and from a private point of view.